 Green Chile Enchilada Sauce

-For this recipe, I’ve used a can of Green Chile Enchilada Sauce because we didn’t have any fresh.
+For these green chicken enchiladas, I’ve used a can of Green Chile Enchilada Sauce because we didn’t have any fresh at the time.
 I look forward to making a batch of fresh enchilada sauce later and mom wants to try canning it this time!
 Until then, the purchased canned version is wonderful.
 No worries!

 Recaito Culantro Cooking Base